AlienAuthor2054/Chemistry-Sandbox/README.md

 ## How to Play

-For now, here is a basic controls tutorial:
+For now, here is a basic controls tutorial for PC users (see further below for mobile users):

-1. Use scroll wheel to select among four elements (hydrogen, carbon, nitrogen, and oxygen).
+1. Use scroll wheel or number keys 1 to 4 to select among four elements (hydrogen, carbon, nitrogen, and oxygen).
 The selected element's symbol appears on the bottom-left.
 2. Left click on the gray area (simulation area) to spawn an atom.
 	- Drag while holding left click, then release to launch the spawned atom.
 3. Right click on an atom to remove it.